ipm-pk/digital-holography/HoloKeyMapper/README.md

 # HoloKeyMapper

-**Description:** This project consists of a graphical user interface (GUI) and a program that maps keys from different files together.
-The program takes a folder as input, which should contain a JSON file and all the files to be searched through.
+**Description:** This project consists of a graphical user interface (GUI) and a program that can map parameters from different hologrpahy module source files together from source files and a pre-created CSV-file.

+For `Fraunhofer IPM developers`, the program can be used  as follows: It takes a folder as input, which should contain a JSON file and all the files to be searched through (`.h`, `.cpp`, `.gui` and `IPM_Holo_GLobals.h`).
 The folder can be selected using the GUI.

-The program first searches through the .h files to find the `.jso` - `.h` pairs and then searches the `.jso` for the given values for each key.
+The program first searches through the .h files to find the `.jso` - `.h` pairs and then searches the `.jso` for the given values for each key of the `IPM_Holo_Globals.h`.
 Then the corresponding `.cpp` names, and finally searches for those keys in the `.gui` files.
 The GUI displays each pair of keys in a collapsible view.
 It also provides a search function to quickly find specific keys.
 If the source code files are not available, a CSV file with the corresponding information can also be loaded.

 When right-clicking on a key, a menu opens showing the files that correspond to that key.
 Clicking on a filename opens a separate window that displays 10 lines above and 10 lines below where the key was found.

+For `External developers`, a pre-created and exported `.csv`, which is part of the `HoloInterface` project, can be used which contains the full mapping but no source code.

 ## Getting Started